 Hula Hooping After Giving Birth

 Disclaimer: Always speak to your doctor before beginning any exercise program.

 Update for 2021: I am going to be adding more stories to this article soon including my own so check back for more soon 🙂

 Kashmir Stivers, who had a baby 8 months ago, said that hula hooping was a great way to pull herself back together mentally and physically after giving birth.

 She started light hooping only a week after her child was born, and told us it was frustrating at first because she found hooping around her waist to be difficult.
 But before long she was getting into the swing of it, and hooping motivated her to lose weight and get fit again after spending the last 9 months pregnant.

 Caitlin Detamore hooped right up until the day she gave birth, even though by that point she could only really do off-body tricks.
 Her baby is now four months old and she is struggling to find the time to hoop because newborns need so much attention, but she does find that her baby loves to watch her hoop!

 Hula Hooping Can Help Relieve Post Partum Depression

 Anna Mendoza talked about how she had horrible post partum depression.
 She said hula hooping after giving birth was the thing that pulled her out of it.
-Here is a video of her hooping six months after her baby was born in 2011.

 It’s also a great activity for the whole family, so you can get your babies started early enjoying all of the physical, mental and spiritual benefits of hula hooping!